Table of Contents:

 \begin{equation} r(x,y) =\beta \log \frac{\pi_r(y\mid x)}{\pi_\text{ref}(y\mid x)} + \beta \log Z(x). \end{equation}

-Now that we have the probability of human preference data in terms of the optimal policy rather than the reward model, we can formulate a maximum likelihood objective for a parametrized policy $\pi_\theta$.
-Analogous to the reward modeling approach (i.e. Eq.
-1), our policy objective becomes:
+Now that we have the probability of human preference data in terms of the optimal policy rather than the reward model, we can formulate a maximum likelihood objective for a parametrized policy \(\pi_\theta\).
+Our policy objective becomes:

-\[\begin{aligned} \mathcal{L}_\text{DPO}(\pi_{\theta}; \pi_\text{ref}) = -\mathbb{E}_{(x, y_w, y_l)\sim \mathcal{D}}\left[\log \sigma \left(\beta \log \frac{\pi_{\theta}(y_w\mid x)}{\pi_\text{ref}(y_w\mid x)} - \beta \log \frac{\pi_{\theta}(y_l\mid x)}{\pi_\text{ref}(y_l\mid x)}\right)\right]. \\ \mathcal{L}_\text{DPO}(\pi_{\theta}; \pi_\text{ref}) = -\mathbb{E}_{(x, y_w, y_l)\sim \mathcal{D}}\left[\log \sigma \Bigg( \beta \left(\log \frac{\pi_{\theta}(y_w\mid x)}{\pi_\text{ref}(y_w\mid x)} - \log \frac{\pi_{\theta}(y_l\mid x)}{\pi_\text{ref}(y_l\mid x)}\right) \Bigg) \right]. \\ \end{aligned}\]
+\[\begin{aligned} \mathcal{L}_\text{DPO}(\pi_{\theta}; \pi_\text{ref}) = -\mathbb{E}_{(x, y_w, y_l)\sim \mathcal{D}}\left[\log \sigma \left(\beta \log \frac{\pi_{\theta}(y_w\mid x)}{\pi_\text{ref}(y_w\mid x)} - \beta \log \frac{\pi_{\theta}(y_l\mid x)}{\pi_\text{ref}(y_l\mid x)}\right)\right] \\ \mathcal{L}_\text{DPO}(\pi_{\theta}; \pi_\text{ref}) = -\mathbb{E}_{(x, y_w, y_l)\sim \mathcal{D}}\left[\log \sigma \Bigg( \beta \left(\log \frac{\pi_{\theta}(y_w\mid x)}{\pi_\text{ref}(y_w\mid x)} - \log \frac{\pi_{\theta}(y_l\mid x)}{\pi_\text{ref}(y_l\mid x)}\right) \Bigg) \right] \\ \end{aligned}\]

 Since the log of a product is a sum of logs, we can rewrite as two products as follows:

-\[\begin{aligned} \mathcal{L}_\text{DPO}(\pi_{\theta}; \pi_\text{ref}) &= -\mathbb{E}_{(x, y_w, y_l)\sim \mathcal{D}} \Bigg[ \log \sigma \Bigg( \beta \bigg( \log \left( \pi_{\theta}(y_w\mid x)*\frac{1}{\pi_\text{ref}(y_w\mid x)} \right) - \log \left( \pi_{\theta}(y_l\mid x)*\frac{1}{\pi_\text{ref}(y_l\mid x)} \right) \bigg) \Bigg) \Bigg]. \\ &= -\mathbb{E}_{(x, y_w, y_l)\sim \mathcal{D}} \Bigg[ \log \sigma \Bigg( \beta \bigg( \log \pi_{\theta}(y_w\mid x) + \log(\frac{1}{\pi_\text{ref}(y_w\mid x)}) - \log \pi_{\theta}(y_l\mid x) + \log(\frac{1}{\pi_\text{ref}(y_l\mid x)}) \bigg) \Bigg) \Bigg]. \\ &= -\mathbb{E}_{(x, y_w, y_l)\sim \mathcal{D}} \Bigg[ \log \sigma \Bigg( \beta \bigg( \log \pi_{\theta}(y_w\mid x) + \log(\pi_\text{ref}(y_w\mid x)^{-1}) - \log \pi_{\theta}(y_l\mid x) + \log(\pi_\text{ref}(y_l\mid x)^{-1}) \bigg) \Bigg) \Bigg]. \\ &= -\mathbb{E}_{(x, y_w, y_l)\sim \mathcal{D}} \Bigg[ \log \sigma \Bigg( \beta \bigg( \log \pi_{\theta}(y_w\mid x) - \log \pi_\text{ref}(y_w\mid x) - \log \pi_{\theta}(y_l\mid x) - \log \pi_\text{ref}(y_l\mid x) \bigg) \Bigg) \Bigg]. \\ &= -\mathbb{E}_{(x, y_w, y_l)\sim \mathcal{D}} \Bigg[ \log \sigma \Bigg( \beta \bigg( \log \pi_{\theta}(y_w\mid x) - \log \pi_{\theta}(y_l\mid x) - \log \pi_\text{ref}(y_w\mid x) - \log \pi_\text{ref}(y_l\mid x) \bigg) \Bigg) \Bigg]. \\ \end{aligned}\]
+\[\begin{aligned} \mathcal{L}_\text{DPO}(\pi_{\theta}; \pi_\text{ref}) &= -\mathbb{E}_{(x, y_w, y_l)\sim \mathcal{D}} \Bigg[ \log \sigma \Bigg( \beta \bigg( \log \left( \pi_{\theta}(y_w\mid x)*\frac{1}{\pi_\text{ref}(y_w\mid x)} \right) - \log \left( \pi_{\theta}(y_l\mid x)*\frac{1}{\pi_\text{ref}(y_l\mid x)} \right) \bigg) \Bigg) \Bigg] \\ &= -\mathbb{E}_{(x, y_w, y_l)\sim \mathcal{D}} \Bigg[ \log \sigma \Bigg( \beta \bigg( \log \pi_{\theta}(y_w\mid x) + \log(\frac{1}{\pi_\text{ref}(y_w\mid x)}) - \log \pi_{\theta}(y_l\mid x) + \log(\frac{1}{\pi_\text{ref}(y_l\mid x)}) \bigg) \Bigg) \Bigg] \\ &= -\mathbb{E}_{(x, y_w, y_l)\sim \mathcal{D}} \Bigg[ \log \sigma \Bigg( \beta \bigg( \log \pi_{\theta}(y_w\mid x) + \log(\pi_\text{ref}(y_w\mid x)^{-1}) - \log \pi_{\theta}(y_l\mid x) + \log(\pi_\text{ref}(y_l\mid x)^{-1}) \bigg) \Bigg) \Bigg] \\ &= -\mathbb{E}_{(x, y_w, y_l)\sim \mathcal{D}} \Bigg[ \log \sigma \Bigg( \beta \bigg( \log \pi_{\theta}(y_w\mid x) - \log \pi_\text{ref}(y_w\mid x) - \log \pi_{\theta}(y_l\mid x) - \log \pi_\text{ref}(y_l\mid x) \bigg) \Bigg) \Bigg] \\ &= -\mathbb{E}_{(x, y_w, y_l)\sim \mathcal{D}} \Bigg[ \log \sigma \Bigg( \beta \bigg( \log \pi_{\theta}(y_w\mid x) - \log \pi_{\theta}(y_l\mid x) - \log \pi_\text{ref}(y_w\mid x) - \log \pi_\text{ref}(y_l\mid x) \bigg) \Bigg) \Bigg] \\ \end{aligned}\]

 This can be implemented simply as (from the DPO codebase):